gabrielelana/vim-markdown/spec/features/lists.md

     this is still the second item even if it's the second line this is still the second item even if it's the third line

-The first list item could not have 4 leading spaces, this should be interpreted as a code block starting with `*`

-    * this is not an item list
+    this is still the second item even if it's separated with a newline

-A single list delimiter is not a list item
+A single list delimiter followed by a newline is not a list item

 *

-A single list delimiter follwed by at least one space is a list item
+A single list delimiter followed by at least one space is a list item

 *